ChristianJoohs/Argon2-passwordgenerator/README.md

 ## Usage
 Start the program using python.
 If it finds a working configuration file, you are asked, how long your hashed password should be.

-For techincal reasons, you can only have passwords of even numbers between 2 and 128 hexadecimal characters.
+For technical reasons, you can only have passwords of even numbers between 2 and 128 hexadecimal characters.
 Just pressing enter gives you a length of 32 characters.

 You are then asked to enter the masterpassword plus the optional purpose salt.
 You are also warned, that your clipboard will be overwritten with the password.

-After entering the password and pressing enter, two yes-or-no quesions are asked whether you want your password with capitalised letters or special characters.
+After entering the password and pressing enter, two yes-or-no questions are asked: Whether you want your password with capitalised letters and/or special characters.

-After that, your password is copied to your clipboard, so that you can post it anywhere.
+After that, the hashed password is copied to your clipboard, so that you can post it anywhere.
 After pressing enter again, the program overwrites your clipboard with something else (the link to the GitHub-repository of this program), so that you don't accidentally paste your password on your screen to see.

 It then terminates.